Code-Institute-Submissions/seananocoistin-milestone1/README.md

         </div>
     </div>

-## Gnéithe
+## Types
-Tá carousel deas ar an leathanach baile.
-Tá eolas i mBéarla do ghnólachtaí.
+There is a carousel on the homepage.
+There is information in English for businesses.
-* Tá cnuasach íomhánna de tháirgí agus comharthaí i nGaeilge.
+* There is a collection of product images and signs in Irish.
-* Tá foirm air chun clarú leis an gCumann.
+* There is a Society registration form.

-Nithe atá le déanamh fós:
+Other things that still need to be done.:
-* Foirm chun taighde a dhéanamh
+* A form to do research
-* Tuilleadh íomhánna a chur air
+* More images to be added

-## Stádas
+## Status
-Tá an tionscadal: _in progress_, mar ba mhaith liom i bhfad níos mó leathanach agus feidhmeanna a chur leis.
+The project is _in progress_ because I would like to add lots more pages and functions

-## Tinfeadh
+## Inspiration
-Fuair mé tinfeadh don tionscadal seo ón bhfíseán YouTube https://www.youtube.com/watch?v=9cKsq14Kfsw , bunaithe ar Bootstrap.
+I got the inspiration for this project from this video on YouTube https://www.youtube.com/watch?v=9cKsq14Kfsw , bunaithe ar Bootstrap.

-## Teagmháil
+## Contact
-Cruthaithe ag Seanán Ó Coistín [@seananocoistin](http://www.seanan.info/)
+Designed by Seanán Ó Coistín [@seananocoistin](http://www.seanan.info/)